Understanding the Product Label

 The label is the main source of information on the safe and effective use of a product.
 The product label must always be supplied with the container.
 Additional information may also sometimes be supplied as a separate leaflet.

-It is essential that all the information is read carefully and understood before a pesticide is used because it informs the user of the safe and proper use of the product.
+It is essential that all the information is read carefully and understood before a plant protection product (PPP) is used because it informs the user of the safe and proper use of the product.

-It is an offence not to follow the statutory conditions of use of a pesticide: these are detailed in the relevant notice of authorisation.
+It is an offence not to follow the statutory conditions of use of a PPP: these are detailed in the relevant notice of authorisation.

-Details of authorisations are published on the Pesticides Register of UK Authorised Products website.
+Details of authorisations are published on the Pesticides Register of GB/NI Authorised Products website.